-Little Sprouts is a bilingual English and French Playgroup welcoming children between 15 months and three years in the center of Uccle.
+Little Sprouts is a bilingual English and French Playgroup welcoming children between 15 months and three and a half years in the center of Uccle.

 There are up to ten children per session led by one French and one English speaking teacher.
 We try to balance each group in terms of age in order to provide optimal opportunities for interaction between children.